rrwick/Unicycler-assembly-tests/README.md

 ##### Quality presets

-`--good` is equivalent to `--depth 40.0 --platform HS10_100` and will generate 100 bp reads with low and uneven depth.
-The resulting assembly graphs may contain many dead ends due to areas missing coverage.
+`--bad` is equivalent to `--depth 40.0 --platform HS10_100` and will generate 100 bp reads with low and uneven depth.
+The resulting assembly graph may contain many dead ends due to areas missing coverage.

-`--medium` is equivalent to `--depth 45.0 --platform HS25_125` and will generate 125 bp reads.
+`--medium` is equivalent to `--depth 40.0 --platform HS25_125` and will generate 125 bp reads.
 The depth will probably be sufficient to cover the entire genome.

-`--good` is equivalent to `--depth 80.0 --platform MSv3_250` and will generate 250 bp reads with abundant depth.
+`--good` is equivalent to `--depth 100.0 --platform HS25_150` and will generate 150 bp reads with abundant depth.